hues-platform/cesar-p-core/README.rst

 If you already have a Python installation, do not tick 'Add Python X.Y to Path' during installation procedure.

-Alternative: use Anaconda to setup different python versions, but keep in mind that if you will be using development IDE's conda is not always the most easy to handle.
+Note: using Anaconda is not recommended, as it might be more complicated to handle with your IDE

 A - Install (& Update) CESAR-P as python package
 ------------------------------------------------